 - Number of times to retry if script fails : 3 (If script deployment fails, it will be tried 2 more times)

-Review the deployment and then click on Add to deploy the shell script on targetted macOS devices.
+- Review + add: Review the deployment and click Add to deploy the shell script.

 Sync Intune Policies